MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 - válido hasta

 ## EU driver's license number
-These are the entities in the EU driver's license bundle
+These are the entities in the EU Driver's License Number sensitive information type.

 - [Austria](#austria-drivers-license-number)
 - [Belgium](#belgium-drivers-license-number)